Paulin-Dev/ObjectDetection/README.md

 ## 🚀 Usage
 > In Docker Desktop, you can view the containers with their status and logs.

-❗ *`VARIABLE`* means that this variable can be customized in the **.env** file.

 ### Production
-You can run the whole system using the following command:
+You can run the entire pipeline using the following command:
 ```bash
 docker-compose up -d fetcher object-detector dashboard
 ```

+> Keep reading if you want to understand each service and how to customize the configuration.

 ### Services

+*`VARIABLE`* means that this variable can be customized in the **.env** file.

 #### Fetcher
 You can fetch *`LOOP`* images, from a *`URL`*, every *`SLEEP_TIME`* seconds using the following command: